Create TIN (3D Analyst)

 (Optional)

-The input features and their related properties that will contribute to the definition of the TIN.
+The input features and their related properties that define how they will be added to the TIN.

-• Input Features—The feature with the geometry that will be imported to the TIN.
+• Input Features—The features that will be added to the TIN.

 • Height Field—The source of elevation for the input features.
 Any numeric field from the input feature's attribute table can be used, along with Shape.Z for the z-values of 3D features and Shape.M for the m-values stored in the geometry.
 Choosing the <None> keyword will result in the feature's elevation being interpolated from the surrounding surface.